okkur/syna/exampleSite/content/fragments/table/index.md

 +++

 Table fragment is to display a table in the page containing as many rows and columns as you want and make them responsive.
-Table cells can contain text, icon and button which can also be linked.
+Table cells can contain text, icons and buttons which can also be linked.